michelleconville/bakery-lane/README.md

 View the [Live site](https://michelleconville.github.io/bakery-lane/index.html)

-This project is a Front-End website for an online bakery.
+This project is a front-nnd website for an online bakery.
 A company's online presence can have a significant impact on its success, regardless of its industry.
 This website's main goal is to show users the bakery and introduce new customers to the brand.
 A contact form and social media channels allow users to interact with the business on the website, which is interactive and easy to use.